tevhidenur-serdar/term_project/README.md

 5. If the user chooses to provide an answer, they can enter their response.
 If the answer is correct, the score will increase; otherwise, the score will decrease.
 The score and remaining time will be displayed after each question.
 6. If the user chooses to request a letter, the first missing letter will be revealed.
 Subsequent requests will reveal the next missing letters.
 7. This pattern continues until the last question is reached or the time limit is exceeded.
 8. At the end of the game, the final score and remaining time (if applicable) will be displayed.
-The top scores will be saved in a leaderboard file.
+The top scores will be saved in a database file.
-9. The user will have the option to play again, exit the game, or view the leaderboard.
+9. The user will have the option to play again, exit the game, or view the database.

 ## Code Explanation